• GEPHART LAB

 Coordinator Associate

-Brandon is working as a Clinical Research Coordinator with the Cancer Clinical Trials Office and the Brain Tumor Center and will start medical school in the Fall, 2023 with intentions to pursue neurosurgery.
+Brandon is working as a Clinical Research Coordinator with the Cancer Clinical Trials Office and the Brain Tumor Center and hopes to attend medical school with interest in neurosurgery.
 He completed his undergraduate degree in neurobiology and behavior at Cornell University.
 He enjoys skiing, camping, and cooking.

 broken image